As the business world continues to recover from…

 Yes, you want to capture the attention of journalists.
 But lying or overexaggerating isn’t the way to do it, according to Brian Penny, a self-proclaimed whistleblower, troll, and freelance writer.

 “Don’t oversell yourself.
 I’m not the general public—I research your industry for a living, and I’m not stupid.
-If you tell me you’re the next Facebook, and you have less hits than my personal blog, you’re a liar in my book and will be immediately blocked.”
+If you tell me you’re the next Facebook, and you have fewer hits than my personal blog, you’re a liar in my book and will be immediately blocked.”

 5. Where’s Your Photo?

-Studies show that simply including a photo with your press release can expand your audience up to 92%.
+Studies show that simply including a photo with your press release can expand your audience by up to 92%.
 Yet, so many releases don’t contain them.
 Journalists like visuals (as do we all).